abuturabofficial/abuturabofficial.github.io-archived/_posts/2023-12-05-digital-privacy-a-horror-story.md

 [^19]: A piece on "The government wants access to your encrypted messages — we must act now to defend our right to privacy", July 6, 2023.
 [Read More](https://thehill.com/opinion/technology/4081907-the-government-wants-access-to-your-encrypted-messages-we-must-act-now-to-defend-our-right-to-privacy/)
 [^20]: An FAQ about Tuta's Encryption Methodology, [Read More](https://tuta.com/support/#algorithms)
 [^21]: A Explanation given by Proton about their E2EE, December 30, 2021.
 [Read the Blog](https://proton.me/support/proton-mail-encryption-explained)
+[^22]: J. Zaveri piece on "TikTok and the Death of the Attention Span", May 23, 2023.
+[Read the Full Article](https://theoxfordblue.co.uk/tiktok-and-the-death-of-the-attention-span/)
+[^23]: Subramanian, Kalpathy Ramaiyer.
+"Myth and mystery of shrinking attention span." _ResearchGate.net_ 5.1 (2018): 1-6.
+[Read the Paper](https://www.researchgate.net/publication/327367023_Myth_and_Mystery_of_Shrinking_Attention_Span)